 While preparing the soil, remember it should have to be well drained, permeable, slightly acidic (pH 6-6.8) and loamy, tomatoes don’t thrive well in heavy soil.
-In addition, apply slow release tomato fertilizer to the soil so that the plants will receive nutrition time to time.
+Also, mix slow release tomato fertilizer to the soil so that the plants will receive nutrition from time to time.

 Either buy potted plants from the nursery or prepare your own seedlings.
-Sow tomato seeds when the risk of frost will pass and spring arrives. (*If you live in a warm frost free sub-tropical or tropical climate you can plant and grow tomatoes year round).
+Sow tomato seeds when the risk of frost passes and spring arrives. (*If you live in a warm frost free sub-tropical or tropical climate you can plant and grow tomatoes year round).
 Seeds will germinate quickly within 5-10 days.
-Transplant them in containers when two real leaves will form.
+Transplant them in containers when two real leaves form.

 Tomato seedlings should be planted deeply to the level of the first leaf, to generate deep and additional roots and increase the collection of nutrients by the plant.

 Also Read: Growing Tomatoes Indoors

 Tomato Plant Care